 About Procurement Services

 Thames Valley Police spends approximately £115 million per annum on the procurement of goods, services and works.
-The aim of Thames Valley Police Procurement Services team is to identify saving opportunities across the force and to provide a flexible procurement function to meet the forces current and future needs.
+The aim of the Thames Valley Police Procurement Services team is to identify saving opportunities across the force and to provide a flexible procurement function to meet the Force's current and future needs.

 The team is working with the business to deliver significant commercial benefits by:

-- Moving away from securing one off best value contracts to long term efficient and effective business solutions
+- Moving away from securing one-off contracts to longer-term efficient and effective business solutions that minimise the costs over the life of a contract.

 - Deployment of category management approaches to understand the market opportunities and changing business needs.